 Horse chestnut enhances venous tone, helping veins resist dilation and improving blood return toward the heart.

-Horse chestnut’s anti-inflammatory properties protect vascular tissue and support long-term vein integrity.
+By reducing inflammation in blood vessels, horse chestnut's anti-inflammatory properties protect vascular tissue and support long-term vein integrity, further enhancing the effects of improved venous tone.

 Microcirculation and Tissue Oxygenation